Manoj977/amazon_clone/README.md

 ---

 Feel free to add or modify sections based on your project's specifics.
 This template includes sections for project overview, features, getting started, contributing, license, acknowledgments, and contact information.
-Make sure to replace placeholders like `Manoj`, `manojsaravanan212@gmail.com`,  with actual details.